 The City of London is not the same as London.
 The City of London is a London neighborhood that's roughly a square mile near the center of Greater London—a collection of boroughs and neighborhoods.
 Yes, the City of London is a small area inside London, the capital of England.

 The City of London dates back 2,000 years ago when the Romans invaded and named the area Londinium.Continue to 8 of 8 below.

 Union Flag Flying Over Buckingham Palace Does Not Mean the Queen Is Home

 When you see the Union Flag flying above Buckingham Palace, it actually means the opposite of what you would have thought.
 It means the Queen is not there.

 When the Queen is at Buckingham Palace the flag you will see is called the Royal Standard.

-It used to be that when the Queen was away there was no flag but there was a public outcry when Princess Diana died in 1997 and there was no flag at half mast above Buckingham Palace.
-But as the Queen wasn't there, and as this had never been the way things were done, the Palace didn't realize that was what the public would expect.
-But, since then there have been the two flags used so there is always a flag above the Palace.
+It used to be that when the Queen was away there was no flag but there was a public outcry when Princess Diana died in 1997 and there was no flag at half-mast above Buckingham Palace.
+But the Queen wasn't there, and as this had never been the way things were done, the Palace didn't realize that was what the public would expect.
+But, since then, there have been the two flags used so there is always a flag above the Palace.

 Unlike the Union flag, the Royal Standard is never flown at half-mast, even after the death of a monarch, as there is always a sovereign on the throne.